How to Install QElectroTech on Ubuntu 26.04, 24.04 and 22.04

 Symbol and template searches usually point to QElectroTech’s built-in and online collections, not a separate Ubuntu package.
 The project maintains an official element collection viewer and a contributed element collection viewer for browsing available symbols.

 QElectroTech focuses on electrical schematics and 2D technical diagrams.
-If your project moves into PCB layout, 2D CAD, or mechanical modeling, related Ubuntu tools worth comparing include install KiCad on Ubuntu, install LibreCAD on Ubuntu, and install FreeCAD on Ubuntu.
+If your project moves into PCB layout, 2D CAD, or mechanical modeling, see how to install KiCad on Ubuntu, install LibreCAD on Ubuntu, or install FreeCAD on Ubuntu.

 Update or Remove QElectroTech